GSA/SaferFederalWorkforce.gov/CONTRIBUTING.md

 ## Key Functionality

-This repository contains the following examples and functionality:
+This original repository commit contains the following examples and functionality:

 ✅  Publish blog posts, press releases, announcements, etc. To modify this code, check out `blog/index.html`, which manages how the posts are listed.
 You should then check out `_layouts/post.html` to see how individual posts are structured.